develishvineeth/cahtterbot/README.md

 5. **static** folder contains css/images/Styles

-# DISCLAIMER
+# DISCLAIMER:
 > **This project is made from various sources linked above and is an example application
-     unauthorized access and misuse of this application is strictly discouraged**
+     unauthorized access and misuse of this application is strictly discouraged/prohibited.**

 **contributers:
 develishvineeth,